Benjamin Hall Kennedy: Writings

 Kennedy wrote a number of classical and theological works, but he is most famous today for his primer of Latin grammar.
 This began as the Elementary Latin Primer (1843), which became the Public School Latin Primer (1866), the Public School Latin Grammar (1871), and finally the Revised Latin Primer (1888).
-The latter was further revised by J. F. Mountford in 1930 and is still widely used today.
+The latter was further revised by J. F. Mountford in 1930.
+Another revision was edited by Gerrish Gray (first edition, 2008; second edition 2019), one version for a US audience and another for a UK audience.
 The medieval way of writing Latin noun tables, starting with the nominative and then proceeding to the genitive was used in England prior to Kennedy's Primer and is still widely used in America (e.g. in the Wheelock's Latin course).
 Kennedy changed the order of writing the noun endings so that the nominative was always followed by the vocative and accusative, in order to bring out more effectively the similarities between these cases in many nouns.
 Kennedy's Primer was so widely used and was so influential that this led to a permanent change in the way that Latin is taught in the UK.
 Modern books such as the Cambridge Latin Course still follow this approach.

 In 1913, there was a problem with the copyright on the Revised Latin Primer which had been published in 1888.
 His daughter Marion Kennedy, a Latin scholar, revealed that the book was written by herself, her sister Julia and two of her father's former students, G. H. Hallam and T. E. Page.
 It is unlikely that Kennedy had any hand in the revision of 1888, and the Shorter Latin Primer of the same year.
-The BBC Radio 4 programme in December 2018 Amo, Amas, Amusical, presented by Professor Mary Beard, explained the background to the primer and the sisters' significant part in writing it, as well as the resistance to women's higher education at Cambridge and elsewhere during their lifetime.
+The BBC Radio 4 programme in December 2018 Amo, Amas, Amusical, presented by Mary Beard, explained the background to the primer and the sisters' significant part in writing it, as well as the resistance to women's higher education at Cambridge and elsewhere during their lifetime.